plforacle/heatwave-movie-stream-hol/introduction/introduction.md

 1. Create MySQL HeatWave Database System
 2. Setup a HeatWave Cluster for OLAP/AutoML
 3. Create Bastion Server for MySQL Data
-4. Download & Transform the MovieLens dataset files
+4. Upload data to Object Storage for HeatWave Lakehouse
-5. Add MovieLens data to MySQL HeatWave
+5. Load CSV data from OCI Object Store to Lakehouse
 6. Create and test HeatWave AutoML Recommender System
-7. Create the base Movies Database Tables for the Movie App
+7. Generate Predictions using the Machine Learning models for the Movie App
 8. Query Information from the movies and predictions tables
 9. Create a Low Code Application with Oracle APEX and REST SERVICES for MySQL
 10. Setup the APEX Application and Workspace
 11. Explore the Movie Recommendation App with data inside MySQL HeatWave
-12. (Bonus) Add your images to the MovieHub App for display

 ## Prerequisites